-In Section \ref{sec:ourcontrib}, we introduced the Ranking Based Allocation algorithm (\dpg) that addresses reusability by creating asymmetry between identical units of the same resource (examples in Appendix \ref{sec:challenges}).
-We briefly discussed challenges with analyzing \dpg, especially in the general model of online assortments with multi-unit demand (more details in Section \ref{sec:rba}).
+{ Let us recall the setting of online matching with reusable resources.
+We have a bipartite graph $G=(I,T,E)$, one side of which is a set of resources $i\in I$ with starting inventory/capacity $\{c_i\}_{i\in I}$.
+Vertices $t\in T$ arrive sequentially at times $\{a(t)\}_{t\in T}$.
+When vertex $t$ arrives, we see the edges incident on $t$ and must make an irrevocable decision to match $t$ to at most one resource with available capacity, without any knowledge about future arrivals.
+If we match $t$ to resource $i$, one unit of the resource is used by arrival $t$ for a random duration $d_{it}$ drawn independently from distribution $F_i$.
+At time $a(t)+d_{it}$, this unit comes back to the system and is immediately available for a re-match.
+Distributions $F_i$ are known to the online algorithm but the exact duration of use is revealed only when the unit returns.
+A match between $t$ and $i$ earns reward $r_i$.
+The objective is to maximize the expected total reward.

+\textbf{\dpg\ algorithm: } For resource $i\in I$, consider an arbitrary ordering over its $c_i$ units.
+Let indices $k\in[c_i]$ denote the ordering, with index $k=c_i$ representing the highest ranked unit.
+When a customer is matched to $i$ we treat this as a match to the \emph{highest ranked} unit of $i$ available at the time that the customer arrives.
+This unit is then unavailable until the customer returns the resource.
+Let $z_i(t)$ denote the highest available unit of resource $i\in I$ just before the arrival of $t\in T$.
+Note that, $z_i(1)=c_i\,\, \forall i\in I$.
+Let $S_t$ denote the set of resources that have an edge to $t$ and that also have at least one unit available when $t$ arrives.
+Then, \dpg\ matches $t$ to

+Choosing $g(x)=e^{-x}$ gives the best guarantee for a variety of usage distributions (see Section \ref{sec:rba}).